nhsbsa/immigration-hs/docs/documentation/adding-css-javascript-and-images.md

 <img src="/public/images/user.png" alt="User icon">
 ```

-Use ‘alt' text to describe the image for screen readers.
+Use 'alt' text to describe the image for screen readers.

 Do not put files directly in `/public` because it's deleted and rebuilt every time you make a change to your prototype.